Virtual Birdland Digital Series with Arturo O’Farrill & the Afro Latin Jazz Orchestra- The Cuban Khaleeji Project

-Founded by Ghazi Al-Mulaifi, Boom.Diwan is a global jazz ensemble that is heavily inspired by Kuwaiti sea-faring music in addition to the African-influenced rhythms like Lewa, Tamboura, and Swahili.
-Improvisation and dialog are at the center of Boom.Diwan.
+Founded by applied ethnomusicologist Ghazi Al-Mulaifi, Boom.Diwan is a collaborative global jazz ensemble that is inspired by the cosmopolitan Kuwaiti pearl diving music of the Indian Ocean trade.
+With influences spanning Zanzibar to Calicut, improvisation, fluidity, and dialog are at the center of Boom.Diwan.

 The name was inspired by two ideas:

-The Boom: is the most important dhow in Kuwaiti culture.
-It was used for pearl diving and for sailing to India and Northeast Africa for Trade.
-It is also a metaphor for the musical exploration that Boom.Diwan engages with.
+The Boom: is the most important ship in Kuwait.
+It was used for pearl diving and for merchant trade.
+It serves a metaphor for the musical exploration that Boom.Diwan engages in.

-The (music) Diwan: is the place where traditional Kuwaiti pearl diving music ensembles, preserve and pass on traditional Kuwaiti music.
-It is also a metaphor for the collaboration between Boom.Diwan with other musicians; regardless of genre, style, or culture.
+The (music) Diwan: is a place where traditional Kuwaiti pearl diving music ensembles, preserve and pass on traditional Kuwaiti music.
+It is also a metaphor for the exchange between Boom.Diwan with other musicians; regardless of genre, style, or culture.

 We are the Boom and the Diwan.

 Ghazi Faisal Al-Mulaifi, PhD (b.
-1977) is an ethnomusicologist who earned his Doctorate of Philosophy in Music in Music from New York University (2015).
-In addition to working as an assistant professor of music for the Public Authority of Applied Education and Training in Kuwait, Al- Mulaifi is also a Venice Biennale artist, composer, global jazz musician, and ensemble leader.
-His research interests include: Kuwaiti pearl diving music, global jazz, and heritage production.
-His current musical efforts include the creation of his ensemble Boom.Diwan; where he and traditional Kuwaiti musicians merge Kuwaiti bahri (sea) rhythms with global jazz traditions for the purpose of creating a new Kuwaiti music.
+1977) is an applied-ethnomusicologist and professor of music who earned his Doctorate of Philosophy in Music from New York University (2015).
+Al- Mulaifi is also a Venice Biennale artist, composer, global jazz musician, and ensemble leader.
+His research interests include: Kuwaiti pearl diving music and global jazz.
+He currently leads his collaborative ensemble Boom.Diwan; where he and traditional Kuwaiti musicians dialog Kuwaiti bahri (sea) music with global jazz traditions for the purpose of creating a new Kuwaiti music that revives a musical tradition of dialog and exchange.

 Boom.Diwan performs at Mother of the Nation Festival in Abu Dhabi